• Skip to primary navigation

 • Feedback

-• Spices - The spices is the most important part of a curry, but we wanted to keep it simple with just a couple of tablespoons of curry powder.
+• Spices - The spices are the most important part of a curry, but we wanted to keep it simple with just a couple of tablespoons of curry powder.
 But you could use a tikka or korma powder or even you favourite curry paste.

 • Sauce - This is a tomato based curry, with just a tin of chopped tomatoes.
 We wanted to make it a little bit creamy, so we added half a tin of coconut milk which also adds loads of flavour.
 But you could leave it out or swap it for double cream, which you might have leftover from Christmas anyway.

 • Mango Chutney - If you haven't tried mango chutney in a curry before, then you are seriously missing out.
 It adds so much flavour, with very little effort.
 So always have some in your fridge for a quick flavour boost to your favourite homemade curry.
+You could swap it for cranberry sauce if you have a lot of that that needs using up.

 A large silver pan with onions, mushrooms, peppers and zucchini cooking in it.

-Four: Add the garlic and curry powder.
+1. Step 2: Add the garlic and curry powder.
 Stir and cook for a further 2 minutes.

 Tomatoes, shredded cooked turkey and coconut milk added to the pan.